2009 UNLV Rebels football team: Sacramento State

-In the second half, the Rebels would explode on offense, starting with another 1 yard touchdown run by Trotter late in the third quarter.
-Trotter would score his third one-yard touchdown early in the fourth quarter to push the Rebels lead to 24–3.
+In the second half, the Rebels exploded on offense, starting with another 1-yard touchdown run by Trotter late in the third quarter.
+Trotter scored his third one-yard touchdown early in the fourth quarter to push the Rebels lead to 24–3.
 The Rebels increased their lead midway through the fourth on a 55-yard strike from senior quarterback Omar Clayton to senior wide receiver Rodelin Anthony.
 Clayton's backup, sophomore Mike Clausen, played the final minutes of the game and sealed the Rebels victory with a 4-yard touchdown run.
 The win against Sacramento State was their fourth straight opener.